upthewaterspout/fates/README.md

 program under test and takes control of thread scheduling.
 It then runs the test repeatedly until all possible scheduling orders are tested.

-This framework is in very early stages on development, and will not successfully run for anything but very trivial cases.
+This framework is in very early stages of development, and will not successfully run for anything but very trivial cases.

 # How to use